james-haddock/get-sorty/README.md

   By efficiently handling file paths with `std::set` and leveraging the capabilities of the filesystem library for file operations, the application ensures that these operations are performed as efficiently as possible, contributing to the overall performance of the application.

-### Background Service and Configuration CLI
+### Shared Memory - Daemon Service and Configuration CLI
-The application operates as a background service, discreetly monitoring file system activity with minimal impact on system resources, ensuring a smooth user experience.
+The application operates as a daemon service, discreetly monitoring file system activity with minimal impact on system resources, ensuring a smooth user experience.

   In addition, a separate Command Line Interface (CLI) is provided for configuration.
 This CLI can be used in conjunction with the service, allowing users to adjust settings and parameters as needed.
-It communicates with the service via sockets and Inter-Process Communication (IPC), providing a flexible and efficient means of interaction.
+It communicates with the daemon via shared memory and Inter-Process Communication (IPC), providing a flexible and efficient means of interaction.

   This combination of a low-impact background service and a separate, interactive CLI contributes to the application's usability and adaptability.